 At BMS our School values underpin everything that we do and all members of the community are expected to uphold these values at all times.
-In addition, our School Rules (Appendix B) are designed to encourage positive behaviour and self-discipline as well as ensuring the safety of all members of the community.
+In addition, our School Rules (Appendix C) are designed to encourage positive behaviour and self-discipline as well as ensuring the safety of all members of the community.
 The School Rules are reviewed and updated on a regular basis in response to any national guidance or issues identified through monitoring, evaluation and consultation.
-In the Senior School we also have an Expectations Charter (Appendix C) which is a framework to educate students in good behaviour as well as Equipped to Learn guidance which is a guide for all students to ensure they attend lessons organised and ready.
-The Expectations Charter is published in the School Planner along with the School Values and the School Rules.
+In the Senior School we also have an Expectations Charter, and in the Junior School, a list of expectations, rewards and sanctions (Appendix D and F) which is a framework to educate students in good behaviour as well as Equipped to Learn guidance which is a guide for all students to ensure they attend lessons organised and ready.
+The Junior School Rules.
 It is also on display in every classroom and around the school to act as a visual reminder to all students.